Nomination Forms are due in February of each year.

 Who May Nominate

 The Selection Committee is comprised of previous award recipients and an external member.
-The Committee will submit its recommendations to the Dean and the Director of Resource Planning and Management for final approval.
-Members of the Committee, the Dean and the RPM Director are precluded from submitting nominations or letters of support.
+The Committee will submit its recommendations to the Dean and the Sr. Executive Director of Resource Planning and Management for final approval.
+Members of the Committee, the Dean and the RPM Sr. Executive Director are precluded from submitting nominations or letters of support.

 Award Nomination Guidelines

 The nominator must attach a letter/memo of support.
-In addition, each nomination must be supported by a minimum of four or maximum of six other endorsement letters.
+In addition, each nomination must be supported by a minimum of four or a maximum of six other endorsement letters.
 The nominator should gather letters/memos or emails of support and submit them with his or her nomination.
+Each letter must be no more than one page in length.

 Tips on Nominating Candidates